saifalfalah/react-handbook/content/react-lifecycle-events/index.md

 - Updating
 - Unmounting

-Let's see those 3 phases in details and the methods that gets called for each.
+Let's see those 3 phases in detail and the methods that get called for each.

 ## Mounting